kimcheese33/final_project/README.md

 #### Machine Learning Model

+1. Takes in data from the provisional database using the "ML_Model_Draft" file.
+Tested connection using "psycopg2 successfully with test postgres server created by Lawrence.

+2. Outputs counts we will use for "y" or label values for machine learning model.

 #### Database Integration

 1. Produce sample data that mimics the expected final database structure or schema: